|

 Restarting The Heart After Surgery… A Fear For Barbara’s Husband

-I’ll never forget my reaction when Doctor Starnes explained to me the procedure for cooling, stopping and restarting my heart.
+I’ll never forget my reaction when Doctor Vaughn Starnes explained to me the procedure for cooling, stopping and restarting my heart.

 “So let me get this straight,” I emphatically questioned the gray-haired guru, “You’re going to stop my heart, cool it, fix it and then restart it using an electric shock?”